 What he has not done is connect those observations to the pricing architecture they require.
 The logical conclusion of “we sell digital labor that resolves outcomes” is not “we will keep charging per seat while the outcomes get delivered.”
 The logical conclusion is that the billable unit must be the Atomic Resolution: a discrete, verifiable outcome that is provably delivered by the platform’s AI execution, with a clear endpoint that prevents open-ended agentic loops.

 This is where the 1-to-4 Rule becomes the operational discipline Benioff’s repositioning demands.
 For every $1 of AI infrastructure and compute spend, a RaaS vendor must capture at least $4 of Resolution Value to maintain the 75% gross margins institutional investors require.
-Revenue per resolution must be at least 4x the AI cost to serve.
+Revenue per resolution must be at least 4 times the AI cost to serve.
 That is not a pricing strategy.
-It is the financial constraint that determines whether Salesforce’s “digital labor” pivot is a sustainable business or an expensive experiment that trades seat revenue for margin compression.
+It is the financial constraint that determines whether Salesforce’s digital labor pivot is a sustainable business or an expensive experiment that trades seat revenue for margin compression.

 The Transition Map Benioff Skipped

 The Three-Phase RaaS Transition Roadmap exists precisely for companies in Salesforce’s position.
-Phase 1 is the Revenue Audit: determine exactly how much of your ARR depends on headcount expansion, calculate the Ghost Seat Rate for every major customer segment, and identify the resolution types your platform already delivers that can be repriced.
+Phase 1 is the Revenue Audit: determine how much of your ARR depends on headcount expansion, calculate the Ghost Seat Rate for every major customer segment, and identify the resolution types your platform already delivers that can be repriced.
+Months one through six.
 Phase 2 is the Hybrid Pilot: instrument resolution measurement on top of existing seat contracts without changing pricing.
 Prove the 1-to-4 Rule on real customer data before staking the P&L on it.
+Months six through eighteen.
 Phase 3 is Full RaaS Diversification: convert the evidence into contracts, convert contracts into the un-rippable compounding asset the High-Fidelity Repository becomes.
+Years three through five.

 Benioff has the Phase 3 asset.
 He has 25 years of the most valuable enterprise data repository in CRM history.
-What the WSJ interview suggests he does not yet have is the Phase 1 honesty: a seat-by-seat accounting of the renewal exposure that AI efficiency is staging right now, inside his own installed base, among the customers he just cited as evidence of resilience.
+What the Wall Street interview suggests he does not yet have is the Phase 1 honesty: a seat-by-seat accounting of the renewal exposure that AI efficiency is staging right now, inside his own installed base, among the customers he cited as evidence of resilience.

 The architectural question underneath this is one that organizations across every sector are going to face as agentic systems mature: when the data layer is essential but the human interface is not, where does the value contract get written?
-The governance implications of that question are examined in the current series at middlewayinai.com, where the institutional stakes of separating data custody from resolution authority run deeper than any single vendor’s pricing model.
+The governance implications of that question are examined in the current series at middlewayinai.com.

 Prescription